Recycling configuration

 Export settings control where and how Rizer creates new records in HubSpot during re-engagement.

-Re-engage As
+Re-engage as

 Choose what type of record Rizer creates when you re-engage a recycled deal.